jupyter-widgets/ipywidgets/docs/source/dev_docs.md

 # Develop and Build Documentation

-To build the documentation you'll need [Sphinx](https://www.sphinx-doc.org/) and a few other packages.
+To build the documentation you'll need [Sphinx](https://www.sphinx-doc.org) and a few other packages.

-## Setup docs dev environment
+## Setup documentation environment

 ### Use `mamba` or `conda` (recommended)